thcipriani/brewing/_posts/2014-01-19-distilled-water-conversion.md

 _the_ book on brewing water <sup>[3](#water)</sup>.

 Once you do lookup the fact that you need 50ppm calcium, you may wonder: who proved this?
 Who made this fact a _fact_?
 I haven't been able to find that answer.
-Not that I've really looked all that hard for the answer, but shouldn't it be _just as easy_ to find as the fact itself?
+Not that I've _really looked_ all that hard for the answer, but shouldn't it be _just as easy_ to find as the fact itself?

-"Oh, OK, W.F.
-McWhozitz proved the 50ppm calcium thing in 1804 after his expedition to Tanzania...that seems right"
+> "Oh, OK, W.F.
+McWhozitz proved the 50ppm calcium thing in 1804 after his expedition to Tanzania...that seems right."

-I don't understand how you can get away not citing sources for stuff like this.
+I don't understand how you can get away not citing sources for stuff like this?

+> "I mean, if I went 'round saying I was an emperor, just because some moistened bint had lobbed a scimitar at me, they'd put me away!"<br>
+> &ndash; Dennis

-At this point it's a logical fallacy to even say that the fact is, in fact, factual (see: [argument from authority](http://en.wikipedia.org/wiki/Argument_from_authority))
+At this point it's a logical fallacy to even say that 50 ppm fact is, in fact, factual (see: [argument from authority](http://en.wikipedia.org/wiki/Argument_from_authority))
 It's just another piece of brewing dogma.

 Not.
 Good.
 Enough.